-26. UNEP-WCMC has informed the Secretariat that, given a successful reporting cycle to MOP5, it will be charging the Secretariat £1,950 (ca. $\notin$ 2,300 - $\notin$ 2,500) annually for the hosting, basic maintenance and support services related to operating the ORS system.
-Hence, if the decision is made to continue using the ORS as the electronic platform for national reporting by the Parties at MOP5, these basic maintenance costs will need to be provided for in the next AEWA budget.
+26. UNEP-WCMC has informed the Secretariat that, given a successful reporting cycle to MOP5, it will be charging the Secretariat £1,950 (ca. €2,300 - €2,500) annually for the hosting, basic maintenance and support services related to operating the ORS system.
+Hence, if the decision is made to continue using the ORS as the electronic platform for national reporting by the Parties at MOP5 in its present form, these basic maintenance costs will need to be provided for in the next AEWA budget.
 Once this funding is secured, the Secretariat should also make contractual arrangements with UNEP-WCMC to formalize these hosting, support and maintenance arrangements.
+Improvements and refinement of the systems functionalities will have to be covered by additional voluntary contributions.